How to Make Metal Music

 Mix for clarity in a dense track

 The hardest part of metal mixing is keeping everything clear when guitars, double-kick and screams all fight for space.
 High-pass the guitars and let the bass own the sub frequencies.
 Use tight EQ and compression to carve room for each element, and gate or sample-replace the kick so each hit is distinct.
-Start with our EQ and compression fundamentals and the beginner’s mixing guide to get a controlled, punchy result.
+Start with our EQ and compression fundamentals and the beginner’s mixing guide to get a controlled, punchy result, then dig into our dedicated guide to mixing metal for the genre-specific moves.

 Frequently asked questions